DavesCodeMusings/ftpdlite/ADMINISTRATION.md

 Microcontrollers are not multi-user systems.
 * There's no /etc/passwd to track individual user accounts.
 * Their flash file systems have no file ownership or permissions.
-* They don't have much storage space.
+* They don't have much RAM or storage space.

 All of this presents a unique challenge when trying to make a microcontroller behave like an FTP server.
 Below are the solutions offered by FTPdLite:

 ## User Accounts
 FTPdLite can be run without specifying user accounts.
 In this scenario, it acts like an anonymous FTP site.
-Anyone can log in without a password and download files, but no one has write access.
+Anyone can log in without a password and download files, but only one account (ftpadmin) is permitted to upload.
 Most people will want to set up at least one account.

 Setting up accounts is done with the `add_account()` method in _main.py_.